No Agent, No Problem!

 LIST OF OVER **100** CHILDREN’S BOOK PUBLISHERS ACCEPTING UNSOLICITED PB MANUSCRIPTS DIRECTLY FROM AUTHORS (AND ILLUSTRATORS)

-Original post was June 28, 2022; Current as of JULY 21, 2025 (that is, as current as I could get it), with MANY revisions in the meantime. >>Any entry with an * BEFORE the publisher means an update, addition, or change since the last big rev (April 2025).
-Asterisks after the publisher denote the original poster that alerted me to them; see bottom for names and appreciation.
+Original post was June 28, 2022; Current as of JAN 03, 2026 (that is, as current as I could get it), with MANY revisions in the meantime. >>Any entry with an * BEFORE the publisher means an update, addition, or change since the last big rev (July 2025).

 Again, this is heavily weighted to PBs but I’ve added other detail as I could.